-In an effort to remove some unnecessary friction from early stage financings, a number of organizations have recently provided (on an “open source” basis) various legal forms for use in financings.
+In an effort to remove some unnecessary friction from early stage financings, a number of organizations have provided (on an “open source” basis) various legal forms for use in financings.
 Among the earliest publicly available forms were the documents produced by the National Venture Capital Association via a coalition of law firms and venture capital firms.
 Those forms are generally designed for Series A financings, not early stage seed financings.
-Later, we saw the release of the Series Seed forms, Y Combinator’s SAFE forms and Series AA forms.
-And, most recently, 500 Startups released their version of convertible note and convertible equity documents they call KISS.
-As a side note, the naming conventions for these securities are getting very creative!
+Later, we saw the release of the Series Seed forms and Y Combinator’s SAFE forms.
+Following that, 500 Startups released its version of convertible debt and convertible equity documents it calls KISS.
+As a side note, the naming conventions for these securities have gotten very creative!

-We were not involved in the preparation of these forms and are not necessarily endorsing any form, or the use of those forms either generally or in any specific instance, since all have their pros and cons, and are just one organization’s opinion of what is, or what should be, a “market” standard document.
+We were not involved in the preparation of the KISS form documents and are not necessarily endorsing any form, or the use of those forms either generally or in any specific instance, since all have their pros and cons, and are just one organization’s opinion of what is, or what should be, a “market” standard document.

 This is our small contribution to help make these various forms more accessible and easier to work with.
 We recommend that you get advice from a lawyer to help you understand the meaning of the documents, how they may impact you, which forms are appropriate for your company, etc. But if you know what you want to do, we think you and your attorney should have a simple way of generating the documents.